Maureen Dowd

+Dowd's columns often explore politics, Hollywood, and gender-related topics.
+Her writing style has been compared to political cartoons in its exaggerated satire of politics and culture.
+Some have criticized her writings on female public figures, particularly Monica Lewinsky and Hillary Clinton, as sexist.

+During the 2016 presidential election, Dowd penned a New York Times op-ed, titled "Donald the Dove, Hillary the Hawk", which was frequently referenced by critics of Donald Trump's foreign policy when he took actions contrary to the narrative put forth by Dowd.

 Early life and career

 Dowd was born the youngest of five children in Washington, D.C.
-Her mother, Margaret "Peggy" (née Meenehan), was a housewife, and her father, Mike Dowd, worked as a Washington, D.C. police inspector.
+Her mother, Margaret "Peggy" (née Meenehan), was a housewife, and her father, Mike Dowd, worked as a Washington, D.C., police inspector.
 In 1969, Dowd graduated from Immaculata High School.
 In 1973, she received a B.A. in English from the Catholic University of America.

 Dowd entered journalism in 1974 as a dictationist for the Washington Star, where she later became a sports columnist, metropolitan reporter, and feature writer.
 When the Star closed in 1981, Dowd worked for Time.
 In 1983, Dowd joined The New York Times, initially as a metropolitan reporter.
-Dowd began serving as correspondent in the Times Washington bureau in 1986.
+Dowd began serving as a correspondent in the Times Washington bureau in 1986.
+In 1987, after being tipped off by Jeffrey Lord, she broke the story that Delaware Senator Joe Biden had plagiarized several speeches from other politicians.
+The revelation was the first in a cascading series of damaging stories that ultimately ended Biden's first presidential campaign.

 In 1991, Dowd received a Breakthrough Award from Columbia University.
-In 1992, she became a Pulitzer Prize finalist for national reporting, and in 1994 she won a Matrix Award from New York Association for Women in Communications.
+In 1992, she became a Pulitzer Prize finalist for national reporting, and in 1994 she won a Matrix Award from the New York Association for Women in Communications.